qqqlab/madflight-docs/docs/Getting-Started.md

 Type `pout` to display the motor outputs.

-Check the arming mechanism: upon arming `out.armed` changes from 0 to 1.
+Check the arming mechanism: upon arming `armed` changes from 0 to 1.

 With arm switch configured (parameter `rcl_arm_ch > 0`)
  - ARMING: Set throttle idle, then flip arm switch to armed